-Figure 5-53: Proportion of time narwhal groups were observed tightly associated (rather than loosely associated) as a function of distance from vessel, presented by group type.
+Figure 5-61: Observed proportion of time (bars) and estimated probability (curve and points) that narwhal groups were tightly associated (rather than loosely associated) as a function of distance from vessel, presented by group type, 2020-2023.

 Notes: observed data depict the between-surveys average proportion of time groups were observed a tight spread (rather than at loose spread) at each x-axis value (all other variables are not held constant); predicted values depict mean and 95% confidence intervals for an average survey, holding all other variables constant.